abuicke/HorizontalProgressIndicator/README.md

 # HorizontalProgressIndicator
-A simple indefinite progress bat that scrolls latterly across the screen with a trailing effect.
+A simple indefinite progress bar that scrolls latterly across the screen.